Privacy-Enhancing Health Record Locator Service (PEHRLS) EcosystemJason Terry2024-01-30T15:26:50-06:00

 Access resources for in development Standards and published Standards.

-Learn more about the PEHRLS Ecosystem Consensus Body below through our Frequently Asked Questions.
+Access current information about the PEHRLS Ecosystem Consensus Body

 Forming a Consensus Body allows the formal standards development process to start.
 The goal of this Consensus Body is to identify existing standards, profile existing standards, and/or create new standards as needed for a privacy-enhancing record locator and how the various actors in the use case will interact.